 Hydroelectric power for the Nation

-Although most energy in the United States is produced by fossil-fuel and nuclear power plants, hydroelectricity is still important to the Nation, as about 7 percent of total power is produced by hydroelectric plants.
+Although most energy in the United States is produced by fossil-fuel and nuclear power plants, hydroelectricity is still important to the Nation.
 Nowadays, huge power generators are placed inside dams.
 Water flowing through the dams spin turbine blades (made out of metal instead of leaves) which are connected to generators.
 Power is produced and is sent to homes and businesses.

 World distribution of hydropower